luyangzhao/luyangzhao.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm **Luyang Zhao**, a 5th year Ph.D. student from Dartmouth College specializing in Computer Science.
-I am fortunate to be under the guidance of Professor Devin Balkcom.

-## Education & Experience

-- Currently pursuing my Ph.D. in Computer Science at **Dartmouth College**.
-- Completed my undergraduate studies at **University of Minnesota**, where I had the opportunity to research under Professor Maria Gini.
-I proudly graduated with a double major in Computer Science and Mathematics.

-## Research Interests

-My research covers a diverse range of topics including:
-- Soft Robots
-- Motion Planning
-- Modular Robots
-- Multi-robot Systems
-- SLAM (Simultaneous Localization and Mapping)
-- Machine Learning

-I have recently delved into the design and analysis of **Soft Lattice Modules**, focusing on their independent and collective functionalities.

-Some notable projects and research experiences include:
-- Exploring localization, path planning, and navigation for **Amazon's autonomous mobility robots** during Summer 2020.
-- Designing, building, and evaluating **memory-efficient data structures** to summarize the costs of crossing local regions for optimal pathfinding.
-- Developing an **assistive device** for individuals with memory loss, incorporating SLAM with object detection.
+I'm **Luyang Zhao**, currently in my 5th year of Ph.D. study in Computer Science at Dartmouth College, mentored by **Professor Devin Balkcom**.
+I proudly earned a double major in Computer Science and Mathematics during my undergraduate years at the University of Minnesota, during which I had the privilege to work on research projects with **Professor Maria Gini**.
+My research domain is diverse, encompassing Soft Robots, Motion Planning, Modular Robots, Multi-robot Systems, SLAM (Simultaneous Localization and Mapping), and Reinforcement Learning.
+Lately, I've been deeply involved in the design and analysis of **self-reconfigurable soft modular robots**.
+These robots have the unique capability to autonomously adapt and navigate across varied terrains, especially in challenging situations like crossing gaps, maneuvering over obstacles, and navigating through narrow passageways.

 # Recent Highlights